ROLFFFX/UniTask/README.md

 The main feature included in the navbar is the Hyperlinks tab.
 By clicking this button, users can embed hyperlinks directly into the project workspace.
 This allows users to save relevant resources for the project (Google drive, docs, Github, etc.)in one place for easy access.

 ![image29](https://github.com/ROLFFFX/CS_370_Team_One/assets/29384588/1e5d1486-4978-42f4-ac73-1f550951aec3)

-[^1]: Since some parts of a project are bound to be more labor-intensive than others, the point system is meant to quantify how much effort each task is worth.
-When calculating the overall progress on the project (see Progress Checker on the Dashboard), UniTask will calculate a proportion of completed task points, not the number of tasks themselves.
-If a user prefers to weigh all tasks evenly, they can simply ignore the task point feature and give all tasks a default weight of 1 task point.

 ---